wireapp/wire-server/docs/src/developer/index.rst

 Notes for developers
 ====================

-If you are a site operator, you may want to go back to `docs.wire.com <https://docs.wire.com/>`_ and ignore this section of the docs.
+If you are an on-premise operator (administrating your own self-hosted installation of wire-server), you may want to go back to `docs.wire.com <https://docs.wire.com/>`_ and ignore this section of the docs.

 If you are a wire end-user, please check out our `support pages <https://support.wire.com/>`_.